strongloop-community/loopback-sdk-ios/docs/Subclassing.md

  - **Knowledge of Objective-C and iOS App Development**
- - **LoopBack iOS SDK** - You should know how to set this up already if you've gone through the [sample app](#).
+ - **LoopBack iOS SDK** - You should know how to set this up already if you've gone through the [Getting Started](#getting-started).
 If not, run through that guide first.
 It doesn't take long, and it provides the basis for this guide.
  - **Schema** - Explaining the type of data to store and why is outside the scope of this guide, being tightly coupled to your application's needs.